 If you’re feeding dry dog food you will need to feed your dog significantly less, as it has the water extracted.
 For exactly how much that is you need to check the back of the packet as each food will vary depending on how much cereal or meat they use in their formulation.

 How Often Should I Feed my dog?

 Unlike big cats that historically feed “now and again”, dogs are scavengers.
 They have evolved to pick and find things all day.
 Hence, like us, dogs would like more meals, not just one.
-All dogs should be fed morning and night, keeps the hunger at bay.
-Every other day he could have a snack in the middle of the day too, and there’s no better snack than a nice, fresh, meaty bone.
+Most people feed dogs once in the morning and once at night.
+However, there is also a very good argument for feeding them once a day (intermittent fasting of dogs for health).
+And don’t forget a nice, fresh, meaty bone as a twice-a-week snack!
 More on how to safely feed bones to dogs here.

-Why Wouldn’t You Try it for a Week and see for Yourself?!
+Why Wouldn’t You Try Raw Dog Food for a Week and see for Yourself?!

-Your dogs dental hygiene will improve.
+Your dog’s dental hygiene will improve on raw dog food with meaty bones.
 Their behaviour will improve.
 Their organ function will improve and you won’t be wasting money anymore.
 Furthermore, you guys out there will no longer be paying €3 / €4 per kilo for what is effectively cereal with some gravy granules.
 Now you’re going to shop smarter, get some value for money.

-Try it for a week, you have literally nothing to lose and they have everything to gain.
+Try raw dog food for a week, you have literally nothing to lose and they have everything to gain.
 And you’ll never go back.